Merci-chao/userChrome.js/README.md

 | `thinScrollbar` | Use a thin scrollbar without up and down buttons. |

 ## Changelog
+Version 3.0
+- Add full support for tab groups.
+- Introduce animations for various tab-related actions.
+- Add the `dragToGroupTabs` option to enable or disable tab grouping when dragging tabs over another.
+- Add the `dynamicMoveOverThreshold` option to make tab-dragging movement smoother in certain scenarios.
+- Add the `nativeWindowStyle` option to display the system-native theme style on tabs bar (e.g. effects from DWM tools).
+- Update for Firefox 141.
+- Bug fixes and improvements.

 Version 2.6
 - Fix layout problem when there are some audio playing/blocked/muted tabs.
 - Fix layout problem when UI density is `Touch`.